gtarraga/kv-store/README.md

 - `v4` - **[Segmenting and compacting](https://github.com/gtarraga/kv-store/tree/main/v4)**: When db files get too big, we close them and create a new segment.
 Compaction removes duplicate keys and tombstones for old segments, keeping the size smaller.

+- `v4_idx` - **[Indexed Segments](https://github.com/gtarraga/kv-store/tree/main/v4_indexed)**: Added the global index to the segmented db.
+Searching now checks the index to find the KV's segment file and offset and reads that line directly.

 Each version lives in its own folder with its own README explaining the approach.

 ## Usage